-This interactive writing workshop, given at least once a semester, is designed to help students develop an individualized plan for understanding graduate school more generally and graduate writing more specifically.
-This workshop is designed for students in both the early and latter years of their master’s degree study.
-See below for the description.
+This interactive online writing workshop is designed to help students develop an individualized plan for understanding graduate school more generally and graduate writing more specifically.
+This workshop is designed for students in both the early and latter years of their master’s degree.